CodeX-Academy-Official/badges/technologies/backend/typeorm1.md

 ## Master the following skills:

 * Integrate TypeORM with a NodeJS/Express application
-* Configure TypeORM to connect to a databse
+* Configure TypeORM to connect to a database
 * Build a repository using TypeORM
 * Build entities for use with TypeORM
 * Build migrations for Entity changes in TypeORM